nsfmc/este-todomvc/src/lib/README.md

-As you are writing app, you realize some code should be written reusable.
-Put it into lib directory, and maybe publish to npm later.
+As you are writing code, suddenly you realize something should be written as reusable from scratch.
+Start in lib, and once stabilized publish it in npm.